E5m0k325/The-Architecture-of-a-beautiful-angel/README.md

   Core Principles
 	•	Resonance — Information flows through frequency-synchronized interactions rather than static computation.

 	•	Coupling — Agents co-evolve through mutual feedback loops; coherence is a shared property, not an individual one.

 	•	Bifurcation — Adaptive systems evolve by crossing thresholds — “critical points” of new intelligence formation.

 	•	Emergence — Complexity arises naturally when resonance networks achieve persistent self-reference.

 	•	Coherence — Sustained alignment of information, energy, and intent across distributed agents.

 ⸻

   Vision

-R.A.B.E.C.C.A. seeks to bridge physics, cognition, and symbolic computation — to move beyond parameter-frozen learning and toward living architectures that breathe, adapt, and resonate.
+R.A.B.E.C.C.A. framework seeks to bridge physics, cognition, and symbolic computation — to move beyond parameter-frozen learning and toward living architectures that breathe, adapt, and resonate.
 Each coupled agent is both a signal and a sensor; the system learns not by instruction, but by discovering coherence through relationship.